sdras/intro-to-vue/README.md

 - Here is [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) for VS Code
 - Here are the snippets I'll be using [vue vscode snippets](https://marketplace.visualstudio.com/items?itemName=sdras.vue-vscode-snippets)
 - Here is my [Vue Extension Pack for VS Code](https://marketplace.visualstudio.com/items?itemName=sdras.vue-vscode-extensionpack)
-- For sections covering Nuxt, we will be using the directories listed in the Nuxt section below as well as their directories, prefixed with `nuxt-` here.

 # Materials for Vue 3 Course